Fio Fio

+People commonly refer to it as "Agbugbu" or cook it as a thick, spicy, nutritious porridge that's usually eaten with yam, cocoyam, or on its own.
+It's hearty, filling, and considered a local "food for kings" in some descriptions because of its richness.

 Origin

-The guinea pea soup originates from the southeastern Nigeria and is eaten with yam or cocoyam as a local delicacy popular in Enugu State.
+The Pigeon pea soup originates from the southeastern Nigeria and is eaten with yam or cocoyam as a local delicacy popular in Enugu State.

 It is prepared with palm oil, dried fish, and ukpaka.

 Overview

 The other ingredients in making fio fio include scent leaf, crayfish, palm oil, and Ugba.
-Guinea pea is cooked until soft and fried alongside achicha (cocoyam paste).
+Pigeon pea is cooked until soft and fried alongside achicha (cocoyam paste).
+Fio fio is popular among the Nsukka, Aguleri, Enugu, and communities around the Omambala area.

+While it is called fio fio or agbugbu in Igbo, it is also known as otili in Yoruba, aduwa in Hausa, gungo peas in Jamaica, and mbaazi in Kenya.